SheikhUmaid/RBAC/how_to_run.md

 ### 9. Testing the API

 * You can test the API using tools like [Postman](https://www.postman.com/) or `curl` to interact with the endpoints like `/auth/register/`, `/auth/login/`, `/file/`, etc.
+* You can test the API endpoints using Postman and all endpoints are provided in the [readme.md](https://chatgpt.com/c/readme.md) file with detailed descriptions of request methods, parameters, and expected responses..

 ---